magiruuvelvet/LightweightQtDRMStreamViewer/README.md

 ## Browser Profiles and Caches

 Every provider has its very own browser profile and caches.
 They are located in the `WebEngineProfiles` subfolder in the configuration directory.
+Additionally Qt also stores data into the generic data path of your OS under `LightweightQtDRMStreamViewer/QtWebEngine`.
+On XDG platforms this is `~/.local/share` and on Windows its the `AppData` directory.

 Login credentials are remembered if you tick that "Remember me" checkbox.
 No need to login every single time :)